helenvholmes/helenvholmes/README.md

-### It's scooooooooby!
+### It's @helenvholmes!

-Currently cooking, check back soon.
+Currently looking for my next gig.
+You think it might be with you?
+Why thank you!
+You can reach me at sayhi @ helenvholmes.com.

 Previously:
 - Staff Design Engineer [@Modern-Treasury](https://github.com/Modern-Treasury).